kysucix/gipuma/README.md

 ## How does it work?
 Gipuma itself is only a matcher.
 It will compute a depthmap with respect to the specified reference camera.

-For each camera gipuma need to compute the _noisy_ depthmap.
+For each camera gipuma computes the _noisy_ depthmap.
 The final fusion of depthmap is obtained with [fusibile](https://github.com/kysucix/fusibile)

 ## Examples
  ### Middlebury